 If you are going to use the biometrics equipment in the lab, you need to be trained to do so before using it.
 Taylor Wen has volunteered to be the faculty coordinator for the lab and is willing to help faculty interested in being trained in the iMotions equipment.
 We are also hosting iMotions personnel for some initial trainings and should have graduate assistants helping with the lab as well.

 The iMotions equipment from the lab cannot be checked out and must remain inside the lab.
 However, there are two laptops equipped with software for data analysis that can be checked out.
-Please use the jot form link above to reserve the data analysis laptops.
-The laptops can be checked out and back in via Elexus Moody in Davis College or via a graduate assistant.
-Please do not move or shift any of the iMotions equipment in the lab unless you have been trained to use that equipment.
+The laptops can be checked out and back in via the graduate assistant.
 The lab equipment has been calibrated to optimize the space for research purposes.
 If any equipment is damaged during use, faculty and/or graduate students may be held responsible.
 Lab privileges may be suspended or revoked and there may be financial liability.

 If you notice that any of the equipment is not functioning properly, please let the supervising staff person know so they can arrange for repairs or replacements.